A draft version of the conference timetable is available.

 - Solid State Diffusion: Atomistic Simulation and Phase Field Modelling (Rafal Abdank-Kozubski, Jagiellonian University in Krakow, Poland, and Helena Zapolsky, University of Rouen, France) (download abstract)

-- Characterization and Adsorption-based Applications of Nanoporous Materials (Markus Richter, Ruhr University Bochum, Germany, Matthias Thommes, FAU, and Martin Hartmann, FAU)
+- Characterization and Adsorption-based Applications of Nanoporous Materials (Markus Richter, Chemnitz University of Technology, Germany, Matthias Thommes, FAU, and Martin Hartmann, FAU) (download abstract)

 Lab tours in diffusion-related institutes of FAU and connected research facilities will be offered.